gracekuhlman/Mini-Books-Final/pages/about.md

 ## About the Project

-This site was created by Lorrainna (Rae) Davis for the ILS-Z 652 Digital Libraries final project.
+This site was created by Grace Kuhlman for the ILS-Z 652 Digital Libraries final project.

-Special thanks to Rae Davis, the Digitization Assistant at the Lilly Library, for taking the photos displayed for this project.
+Special thanks to Rae Davis, the Digitization Assistant at the Lilly Library, for taking and editing the photos used for this project.